iv461/icey/icey/doc/source/using_services.md

 ```
 See also the [Service client](../../../icey_examples/src/service_client_async_await.cpp) example.

-You can call services and await the response inside any callback (timer, subscription, service server).
-You can implement synchronization of operations (*first* call service, *then* do x) while the underlying operations remain asynchronous.

-All of this is possible thanks to coroutines which allow to write __single-threaded__ asynchronous code.

 ### Every service call has a timeout

-Another improvement is that you must specify a timeout for each service call.
-The regular ROS API does not provide a way to specify timeouts, and as a result cannot automatically clean up requests that were never answered.
-Instead, the user must manually clean up requests when a timeout occurs, or else a memory leak will occur -- a rather unidiomatic API that does not adhere to RAII.
+Another advantage of ICEY is that it requires you to specify a timeout for each service call.
+The regular ROS API does not provide this option, so it cannot automatically clean up requests that were never answered.
+Instead, users must manually clean up requests when a timeout occurs.
+Otherwise, a memory leak will occur.

 With ICEY you never need to do any kind of manual cleanup -- pending requests are cleaned up automatically if a timeout occurs.